tklab-tud/ID2T/README.md

     git submodules init
     git submodules update

+Compile the C++ modules (description pending).

 Run ID2T with the command ``python ./code/CLI.py`` .

 ## Usage examples
-In this section we provide some examples on how to use ID2T.
+In this section, we provide some examples on using ID2T.

 ### Injecting an attack into an existing dataset
 In the following we inject the _PortscanAttack_ into the dataset *pcap_capture.pcap*:

-`` .\CLI.py -i /home/user/pcap_capture.pcap -a PortscanAttack ip.src=10.192.168.178.2 mac.src=32-08-24-DC-8D-27 inject.at-timestamp=1476301843 ``
+`` ./CLI.py -i /home/user/pcap_capture.pcap -a PortscanAttack ip.src=10.192.168.178.2 mac.src=32-08-24-DC-8D-27 inject.at-timestamp=1476301843 ``

 __Explanation__: The parameter ``-i/--input`` takes the path to the PCAP file.
 This triggers the statistics calculation of the file.
 After the calculation, the statistics are stored into a SQLite database.
 If the statistics were already computed in an earlier run, the data is retrieved from the generated database.
 This saves time as the calculation of the statistics may take long time - depending on the PCAP file size.

 An attack can be injected by providing ``-a/--attack`` followed by the attack name and the attack parameters.
 The available attacks and the allowed attack parameters vary, see section [Attack Parameters](#attack-parameters) for details.
 The parameter  ``-a/--attack`` can be provided multiple times for injection of multiple attacks.
 In this case the attacks are injected sequentially.

-### Querying the statistics database
-The statistics database supports queries of two different types:
+### The Statistics database
+Whenever ID2T processes a pcap file, it creates a database detailing many things related to the network traffic it has processed.
+These details can be seen using the _query mode_ of ID2T.
+To specify a query against a pcap file, use the option ``-q/--query`.
+For example, if we want to know the IP address with the most activity in the pcap file 'test.pcap' we can issue the command:
+    ./CLI.py -i test.pcap -q most_used(ipAddress)

+The _query mode_ serves as a place where standard SQL queries (known as _user-defined queries_) can be issued against the database created for a pcap file.
+Furthermore, the most commonly used queries are provided with special keywords known as _named queries_.

+- A _user-defined query_ looks like this:
-- standard SQL queries, called _user-defined query_, which are passed directly to the SQLite database, e.g. `` SELECT ipAddress from ip_statistics WHERE pktsSent>1000 ``
+  - e.g. `` SELECT ipAddress FROM ip_statistics WHERE pktsSent > 1000 ``
-- pre-defined queries, called _named query_, which are like shortcuts for SQL queries, e.g. ``most_used(ipAddress)``, ``random(all(ipAddress))``
+- A pre-defined query, known as _named query_, looks like this:
+  - e.g. ``most_used(ipAddress)``, ``random(all(ipAddress))``

-The named queries can further be divided into two classes:
+The _named queries_ can be further divided into two classes:
-	- _selectors_ gather information from the database; the result can be a list of values, like ``all(ipAddress)``
+- _selectors_ - gather information from the database; the result can be a list of values
+  - e.g. ``all(ipAddress)``
-	- _extractors_ can be applied on gathered data and always reduce the result set to a single element, e.g. ``random(...)`` returns a randomly chosen element of the list
+  - _extractors_ - can be applied on gathered data and always reduce the result set to a single element
+    - e.g. ``random(...)`` returns a randomly chosen element of the list

 A complete list of supported named queries can be found in section [Named Queries](#named-queries).

-These two types of queries can be executed either by providing the query string as an application argument or by going into the query mode.
-The application argument ``-q/--query`` takes a user-defined query or named query as input and prints the results to the terminal:

-Execute query directly:
-`` .\CLI.py -i /home/user/pcap_capture.pcap -q <query> ``

-If  ``-q/--query`` is called without any argument, the application enters into the query mode.
-This mode is like a read-eval-print-loop (REPL) for SQL queries.
-In this mode the user can repetively provide a query (must end by ";"), send the query by pressing ENTER and see the response in the terminal:
+If  ``-q/--query`` is called without an argument, the application enters into REPL query mode.
+This mode is like a standard read-eval-print-loop (REPL) for SQL queries.
+In this mode, the user can repeatedly input queries (each query must finish with a ";" (semicolon)); send the query by pressing ENTER and see the response in the terminal:

-Go into query mode: `` .\CLI.py -i /home/user/pcap_capture.pcap -q ``
+Example query mode usage: ``./CLI.py -i test.pcap -q``

 _Example output_: